moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

     Docker allows you to more quickly and easily install a specific version of python and run the existing test library against it.

-    This is particularly useful if you're using py > 3.9.10 (which is currently in use in our tests github action) and need to run a secondary set of tests.
+    This is particularly useful if you're using py > 3.9.10 (which is currently in use in our tests GitHub action) and need to run a secondary set of tests.

     A pre-built Dockerfile for running tests against python version 3.9.10 can be located within [scripts/run_tests.Dockerfile](https://github.com/moj-analytical-services/splink/blob/master/scripts/run_tests.Dockerfile).